Myrcha/SeaRouteMapper/README.md

 # SeaRouteMapper

-Sea Route Mapper is a tool to plan routes on the water Most of functions on the map are using [OpenLayers](https://openlayers.org/) library
+Sea Route Mapper is a tool to plan routes on the water <br />
+Most of functions on the map are using [OpenLayers](https://openlayers.org/) library

 ## Features